 We car company owners all talk a good game on our websites and social media, and you have to make a judgement, but it doesn’t have to be a leap into the unknown.
 Word of mouth from someone you know and trust is very important, but one of the best and simplest ways to make that choice easier is to look at a company’s testimonials and reviews from previous couples.

 According once more to Bridebook, in their comprehensive 2019 survey, 62% of couples rated reviews/testimonials as the most important factor when choosing a wedding supplier.
-A cynic might say that they could be worthless as the company could have written them themselves, but most directories and sites will only accept reviews from real couples and not the company itself.
+A cynic might say that they could be worthless as the company could have written them themselves, but that is definitely against the Law!
+Also, most directories and sites will only accept reviews from real couples and not the company itself.

 We hope that this guide will help make your choice of Wedding Car that bit easier, and armed with this information, you should make the right choice for your day!

 If you’ve found this guide useful, please feel free to share it to anyone you know who might benefit from it too!

 If you want to find out more about Betty, our London Taxi, check us out here

 or call Andy on 07967 391387 or email email@example.com for availability and cost.